ayophanz/beaver-module/README.md

 MODULES CODE STYLE:

-It is Object Oriented Implementation to make it more organize and easy to understand, I created different files and folder.
+It is Object Oriented Implementation, to make it more organize and easy to understand I created different files and folder.

 1. modules folder: